stringparser/runtime/docs/runtime.md

 _arguments_
 - `...arguments`, type string or function
-- `props`, type object, properties of stack of the [stack API][t-stack-api].
+- `props`, type object, properties of stack of the [stack API][t-stack].
 Look at its documentation for more details

 _when_
  - an `...arguments` element is a string its handle will be obtained from the corresponding `node` set using [`runtime.get`][t-runtime-get]